What’s the easiest way to avoid heaps of debt? Get your education somewhere that will grant you free college tuition, of course!

 Here are a few you can attend for free once you’ve been accepted:

 - Air Force Academy

 - Coast Guard Academy

 - U.S. Naval Academy

-Webb Institute has an incredibly narrow focus — naval architecture and marine engineering — but 100% of your bachelor’s degree is paid for.
+The Webb Institute has an incredibly narrow focus — naval architecture and marine engineering — but your bachelor’s degree is paid for.
 You’ll just have to pay for books and fees.

-And don’t worry about getting a job afterward: Webb Institute’s job placement rate is around 100%.
+And don’t worry about getting a job afterward: Webb Institute’s job placement rate is about 100%.